All you need to know to use make the Linux kernel support your own hardware.

 - How to support a new board.
 How SoCs are supported.

 - Kernel testing.
+Performance analysis.

-- Performance analysis with perf and ftrace.
+- Lab: performance analysis with perf and ftrace.

 - Locate specific issue by bisecting kernel code.